hsf-training/hsf-training-cicd/_episodes/04-understanding-yaml-and-ci.md

 > ## Understanding the Reference
 >
-> One will notice that the reference uses colons like `image:name` to refer to parameter names.
+> One will notice that the reference uses colons like `:job:image:name` to refer to parameter names.
 This is represented in yaml like:
 > ~~~
 > job:
 >   image: